victorqrt/mongo_pilot/README.md

 It was designed to avoid using any client driver when accessing the DB (via Excel spreadsheets or scripts for instance).

-For now, it does not expose endpoints to use the aggregate or map/reduce framework, but it might in the future.
+For now, it does not expose endpoints to use mongoDB's map/reduce functionality, but it might in the future.

 Usage
 -----